AaronKFC/iRDPG-for-Quantitative-Trading-on-Stock-Index-Futures/README.md

-# iRDPG for Quantitative Trading on China Stock Index Futures
+# iRDPG for Quantitative Trading on Stock Index Futures
 ## Requirement

 - Python 3.6